 , you will require your username from your vaccination appointment invitation letter, (reminder request option if forgotten) or contacting the Freephone COVID Status Helpline, 0808 196 8565 (10am to 6pm daily).
 The Scottish Government continues to urge a highly cautious approach to international travel, given the risk of new variants.

 GP Practice Response to Coronavirus (COVID-19)

 GP Practices have remained operationally open throughout the COVID-19 Pandemic.
 Urgent medical problems are still dealt with by GPs, nurses and other staff.
 As we move into a phased recovery, most medical services will start to come back on stream, but this does not, and cannot mean a return to normal.
-Just as the supermarket, coffee shop and offices are very different places, so too is the GP surgery.
-Much of what you need to contact the surgery about can be dealt with without physically attending, so people across the country are being asked to phone or email first, with telephone or video calls arranged, and only those who need face to face contact are asked to attend to keep you and others, safe with as few people as possible in the buildings.
-Because it's likely that those attending will have health problems, it's even more important to ensure safety than it is in the supermarket or office so staff will wear PPE during consultations, and you will be asked to wear a face covering/mask.
+Much of what you contact the surgery about can be dealt with without physically attending, so patients are asked to phone or email first, with telephone or video calls arranged, and only those who need face to face contact are asked to attend to keep you, and others, safe with as few people as possible in the buildings.
+Because it's likely that those attending will have health problems, it's important to ensure safety so staff will wear PPE during consultations, and you will be asked to wear a face covering/mask.
 Contact time will be kept to a minimum for everyone's safety but despite this, each appointment needs to be longer, flow through the buildings will be controlled, and waiting rooms will seem very different.
-The way they are delivered will stay changed for a very long time to come.
+The way service is delivered will stay changed for a long time to come.
 We all need to feel safe when we use the NHS and need our NHS staff to be safe.